 A.K.I.N. was created in 2007, as a nonprofit organization in response to a need that arose when 240 children were displaced

 as the result of the Kenyan government’s closing of a children’s home in Nairobi.
 The St. Francis Integrated School was overcrowded

 with children as young as two years old and teens well beyond puberty.
 Children were becoming sick due to lack of proper sanitation and food storage, and there was little education being offered.

-As visitors to Kenya, we were introduced to the children’s home in 2005 and we vowed to do something to give these children a chance at a better life.
-We found others who were willing to accept the challenge with us and African Kids In Need was born.
-It has been five years since we started our work and we have been able to accomplish amazing things.
-The children who we met at St. Francis have been cared for and given a chance for an education.
-Several have already graduated from vocational schools and have found jobs and others have finished secondary school and remarkably have enrolled in college programs.
+As visitors to Kenya, my family was introduced to the children’s home in 2005 and we vowed to do something to give these children a chance at a better life.
+We found others from around the world that was willing to accept the challenge with us and African Kids In Need was born.

 Continue reading the message from AKIN’s founder Paul Miller